Comcast/sheens/README.md

 works.
 That's what the current implementations do, I think.

-## Comments
+## Discussion

+### No exceptions?

-1. Retry-like functionality is specified just as any other control flow is specified.
+Retry-like functionality is specified just as any other control flow is specified.
 There are almost no exceptions.
 (The only exception is when an internal error occurs, and, even in that case, a setting controls what happens next.

 For example, the processor inject the error in bindings to allow for standard, branching-based transitions based on the error.
 Alternative, the machine could automatically transition to an error node.
 (That behavior would be the only possibility if the error occured at a location that prevented branching-based error handling.)

+### Simple state model

-1. A machine's state is independent from other machines' states.
+A machine's state is independent from other machines' states.
 Machines can run concurrently without any locking or synchronization.

-1. A machine operates sequentially.
+A machine operates sequentially.
 Therefore, there are no concurrent state mutations (within a single process).

-1. A virtuous machine action does not block on IO.
-Therefore machine performance and resource consumption is can be relatively predictable.

 Virtuous actions have no side effects, and their processing is atomic.
 Such an action can generate multiple outbound messages, but the processor would only send that batch on if the action terminated without error.
+Using this behavior, an application can process a message using multiple machines and that entire processing can be atomic.

 (Since action interpreters are pluggable, a system can of course provide dangerous action interpreters, which can allow actions to do IO and other unholy things.
 Yes, you could have a Bash-based action interpreter.)

+### No internal blocking

+A virtuous machine action does not block on IO.
+Therefore machine performance and resource consumption is can be relatively predictable.

+(Again, since action interpreters are pluggable, a system can of course provide dangerous action interpreters, which can allow actions to do IO and other unholy things.)

+### Future: Dispatch index

+When a message is presented to a set of machines (which could contain hundreds of machines), we'll want efficient dispatch to the subset of machines that are waiting on `message` branching that will (likely) match the message.
+Efficient dispatch will likely require an index;
+`util/index.go` heads that direction.
+Other approaches are of course possible.

+### Tool-able

+Machines are amenable to debugging using machine-oriented debugging tools that provide the usual operations: reset state, step through transitions, back up, set breakpoints, etc.

+Since messages are message processors with exposed state, test tools (see [`cmd/mexpect`](cmd/mexpect) for an example) are relatively easy to write.
+The `core` can be programmed functionality.
+(There is no "state" in `core`!)

+### Atomic spec updating

-1. If you want to update a machine specification (in a way that's backward-compatible), you don't have to touch any user data.
+If you want to update a machine specification (in a way that's backward-compatible), you don't have to touch any user data.
 Therefore, you can give many machines a new specification with a single atomic swap (within a process).

-1. When a message is presented to a set of machines (which could contain hundreds of machines), we'll want efficient dispatch to the subset of machines that are waiting on `message` branching that will (likely) match the message.
-Efficient dispatch will likely require an index; `util/index.go` heads that direction.
-    Other approaches are of course possible.

-1. To have a message scheduled for future processing, an node action can send a request to a cron-like service that can send a message at a specified time.
+See `core.Specter`.

+### Timers and QoS

 A system could have multiple timer services for different qualities of timers.
 For example, a _nanocron_ could implement timers with goroutines (with various suitable limits).
 An external timer service could provide durable timers.
 Etc.

-1. Machines are amenable to debugging using machine-oriented debugging tools that provide the usual operations: reset state, step through transitions, back up, set breakpoints, etc.

-1. Machines encourage their authors to think about all possibilities at every processing step.  ("What happens if this machine gets a "disable" message right now?
-What should this machine clean up?
-    Should I request a message for a timeout, and, if I get such a message, what do I need to do?")
-There are (almost) no errors or exceptions &mdash; only messages and bindings.

-1. The basic structures and algorithms are pretty simple.
-Should be feasible to have multiple implementations for different settings as appropriate.

 ## Code of Conduct